-- Post a sign to the storefront that informs individuals who have a fever or other symptoms of COVID-19 should not enter the store. - Employees may be allowed to wear facemasks.
-Gloves should only be worn to handle food. - Customers will be encouraged to wear facemasks in order prevent spreading of the virus.
+- Post a sign to the storefront that informs individuals who have a fever or other symptoms of COVID-19 should not enter the store. - Gloves should be worn to handle food. - Customers will be encouraged to wear facemasks in order prevent spreading of the virus.

-- Limit the number of individuals inside the store to 50% of fire capacity occupancy or 8 customers per 1,000 square feet. - All persons in the store should practice sensible social distancing of at least 6 feet between another person. - Signs and floor markings can be used to encourage social distancing. - Avoid displays that lead to crowding. - Encourage guests to make shopping lists to decrease time in store. - Encourage customers to use hand sanitizer upon entering the store. - Sanitize entrance/exit doors at least three times per day.
+- Limit the number of customers based upon the SAFER AT HOME: PHASE TWO guidelines under Executive Order 65. - All persons in the store should practice sensible social distancing of at least 6 feet between another person. - Signs and floor markings can be used to encourage social distancing. - Avoid displays that lead to crowding. - Encourage guests to make shopping lists to decrease time in store.

+- Encourage customers to use hand sanitizer upon entering the store. - Sanitize entrance/exit doors at least three times per day.
 Employees may be allowed to wear facemasks or gloves. - Employees will have access to hand sanitizer or a place to wash their hands. - Workers and customers will be provided an adequate number of trash receptacles - Sanitization of incoming stock and merchandise is recommended. - Sanitize bathrooms often and limit bathroom occupancy. - Sanitize shopping carts and baskets often.
 Encourage customers to wipe down carts before use. - Point of sale equipment will be frequently cleaned and sanitized. - The stores will encourage customers to make non-cash payments. - Add clear shields to point of transaction to aid in distancing. - Sales registers must be at least 6 feet apart. - Salesperson will encourage customers; either to insert payment card or to provide their own pen or sanitize store's pen before and after use to sign the receipt.
-Receipt should be left on counter. - Encourage curbside pick-up options or consider offering these services. - At gas stations, sanitze pumps and encourage patrons to use a secondary barrier when pumping gas (glove or paper towel).
+Receipt should be left on counter. - Encourage curbside pick-up options or consider offering these services. - At gas stations, sanitize pumps and encourage patrons to use a secondary barrier when pumping gas (glove or paper towel).

-- Employees who have a fever or are otherwise exhibiting COVID-19 symptoms will not be allowed to work. - Employees will be required to take reasonable steps to comply with guidelines on sanitation from the Centers for Disease Control and Prevention and the Alabama Department of Public Health. - Encourage workers to report any safety and health concerns to the employer.
+- Employees who have a fever or are otherwise exhibiting COVID-19 symptoms will not be allowed to work. - Employees will be required to take reasonable steps to comply with guidelines on sanitation from the Centers for Disease Control and Prevention and the Virginia Department of Health. - Encourage workers to report any safety and health concerns to the employer.